NC SUPREME COURT

 Judge Wood has over eighteen years of experience on the District Court bench.
 Before she joined the Court of Appeals, there was only one of the fifteen judges at the Court with any experience as a District Court Judge.
 Since she has become a Court of Appeals Judge, she has been able to share her invaluable experience with her colleagues.

 She is now seeking a seat on the NC Supreme Court because, “Judges with experience in the District Courts are crucial assets missing from the Supreme Court.
-Of the seven justices on the Supreme Court, none has experience as a District Court Judge.
-Only one of the justices has any prior trial court judicial experience, and he was a superior court judge.
+Of the seven justices on the Supreme Court, only one of the justices has any prior trial court judicial experience.
 This is a disservice to the citizens of North Carolina.
 District Court is the court with exclusive jurisdiction over all family law and juvenile matters, and the decisions made in those courts have far reaching and long lasting effects on children and families.
 The appellate courts review these cases, and it is important to have judges on the appellate bench that can bring that direct, hands on experience with them up to the higher courts.
 I desire to bring my eighteen years of knowledge and experience as a District Court Judge and my current experience as a Court of Appeals Judge to the Supreme Court to better serve all of the citizens of North Carolina."

 Judge Wood firmly believes that everyone should be treated fairly and equally and that no one is above the law, regardless of race, religion, social status, professional status, or any other status.
 She is a Constitutional Conservative and believes that a Judge is to follow the law as it is written, not make it as he/she wishes it was.
 Judicial activism should be avoided at all times.
 Judges are not legislators, so their job is not to make or rewrite the laws.
 Judges are to interpret and apply the law as written.